purchasingtoolpak/lanyon/_posts/2017-05-05-risk-assessment-template.md

 ---
 layout: post
-title: Supplier Risk Assessment Template
+title: Supplier Risk Assessment Procurement Template
 description: Purchasing Agents and professional buyers use the supplier risk assessment template to identify areas of high supply risk.
 image: img/risk-assessment-template.png
 author: David Mak
 published: true
 ---

-This is week five of ten templates in ten weeks.
+This is week five of ten procurement templates in ten weeks.
 Be sure to check out the procurement templates from weeks one through four.

 Week 1:	[sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)